 Due to the increasingly negative connotation of the word grooming, this activity is increasingly known as backlog refinement or backlog management.
 Other terms include “Story Time” (see timeline).
-Grooming was originally used to reflect an organic approach to maintaining the backlog: the intended imagery is that of trimming, pruning, cleaning, as with a plant.
+Grooming was originally used to reflect an organic approach to maintaining the backlog: the intended imagery is that of trimming, pruning, and cleaning, as with a plant.

-The intent of backlog refinement is to ensure that the backlog remains populated with items that are relevant, detailed and estimated to a degree appropriate with their priority, and in keeping with current understanding of the project or product and its objectives.
+The intent of backlog refinement is to ensure that the backlog remains populated with items that are relevant, detailed, and estimated to a degree appropriate to their priority, and in keeping with the current understanding of the project or product and its objectives.
 Unlike a more formal “requirements document” the backlog is understood as a dynamic body of information.
 For instance, not all user stories need to have been broken down to a fine-grained level at the onset of the project, or given detailed estimates; but it is important that at any moment a “sufficient” number of stories should be ready for scheduling in the next few iterations.
-An Agile project is, no less than any other, subject to “scope creep”, in the form of user stories which do not really yield substantial value but were thought “good ideas at the time”, and entered into the backlog lest they be forgotten.
-In the absence of explicit efforts aimed at managing this inflation, this inflation would result in the too well known pathologies of schedule and budget overruns.
+An Agile project is, no less than any other, subject to “scope creep”, in the form of user stories that do not really yield substantial value but were thought “good ideas at the time”, and entered into the backlog lest they be forgotten.
+In the absence of explicit efforts aimed at managing this inflation, this inflation would result in the too well-known pathologies of schedule and budget overruns.

 - 2005: the earliest recorded use of the term “backlog grooming” is from Mike Cohn on the Scrum development mailing list; it will be several years before the practice is described more formally

 - 2008: one of the first formal descriptions of “backlog grooming” is given by Kane Mar, under the name “Story Time”, and recommends it as a regular meeting